Jay Groome: Boston Red Sox

 At the start of the 2018 season, Groome did not play, with what was initially thought to be a flexor strain.
 On May 9, 2018, the Red Sox announced that Groome would undergo Tommy John surgery to repair a torn ulnar collateral ligament of the elbow.
 In April 2019, Groome was projected to return mid-way through the 2019 season; he made his first appearance on August 21, pitching an inning for the Gulf Coast League Red Sox.
 After another one-inning appearance in the Gulf Coast League, Groome made one appearance with Lowell; overall for the season he pitched four innings, allowing five hits and one run (2.25 ERA).
 After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Groome was invited to participate in the Red Sox' fall instructional league.
-Following the 2020 season, Groome was ranked by Baseball America as the Red Sox' number six prospect.
+At the end of the year, Groome was ranked by Baseball America as the Red Sox' number six prospect.

-On November 20, 2020, Groome was added to the 40-man roster.
-In May 2021, he was assigned to Greenville, now a High-A team.
-In early September, he was promoted to the Double-A Portland Sea Dogs.
-Overall for the 2021 season, Groome made 21 starts and compiled a 5–8 record with a 4.81 ERA.
+On November 20, 2020, Groome was added to the 40-man roster to protect him from the Rule 5 draft.
+In May 2021, he was assigned to Greenville, now a High-A affiliate.
+In early September, Groome was promoted to the Double-A Portland Sea Dogs.
+Overall for the 2021 season, Groome made 21 starts and compiled a 5–8 record with a 4.81 ERA and 134 strikeouts across 97 1/3 innings pitched.

-Groome returned to Portland to start the 2022 season.
-The Red Sox promoted him to the Worcester Red Sox of the Triple-A International League on July 14.
+Groome returned to Portland to start the 2022 season, where he posted a 3-4 record and 3.52 ERA with 81 strikeouts in 76 2/3 innings across 16 appearances (14 starts).
+The Red Sox promoted Groome to the Worcester Red Sox of the Triple-A International League on July 14, with whom he logged a 1-1 record and 3.94 ERA with 15 strikeouts over three starts.